 Swedes eat something called Västerbottenostpaj.
 It’s a cheese pie made with a Swedish cheese called Västerbottenost.
 It’s kind of a quiche, for a lack of a better word.
 The pie is often found on Swedish smorgasbords, and eaten with cured salmon or crawfish and what not.
 Speaking of crawfish, Swedes have something called “kräftskiva” which literally means crawfish plate, and is a crawfish party where men and women sit with funny hats eating tons of crawfish.
 What’s a popular side dish to the crawfish?
 Västerbottenostpaj, that’s what!
 Another popular food in Sweden is Skagenröra.
 It’s a mix of fish shrimps, mayo, fish eggs and dill.
 Goes great with the pie.
-Speaking of men and women on parties.
-Sometimes people have sex.
-I will show you not only how to cook these Swedish delicacies, but also the anatomy of a vulva and how to put on a condom.
-So there’s that.

 - 200 g of refrigerated butter